21 Comments

 That's a far cry from the pluralistic neutrality of "live and let live."

 PS: Especially in light of the above, I'm skeptical of the (book) author's focus on feminism.
 Authoritarianism comes in many flavors (and genders).
-Hold an election between Tom Sawyer and Nurse Ratched, and (even a phony) Tom Sawyer will win every time. ;-)
+Hold an election between Tom Sawyer and Nurse Ratched, and (even a counterfeit) Tom Sawyer will win every time. ;-)

 Expand full comment